harmony-one/simple-list/README.md

-# harmony-dashboard
+# harmony-one-holder dashboard

-The dashboard for harmony blockchain displaying interesting metrics.
+The dashboard for harmony blockchain displaying one holders' balance and txs count.

 ## Build Setup